danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 This was marked as high severity in the Database & Performance section.
 Every dashboard query in my analytics project filters visits by URL with `LIKE '%...%'`, a leading-wildcard pattern that a standard B-tree index can't accelerate.
 The fix is to enable the [pg-trgm](https://www.postgresql.org/docs/current/pgtrgm.html) extension, then add a GIN trigram index on `visits.url`.

 I'd noticed the dashboard getting sluggish over the years but never had time to dig into it.
-The audit named the cause, and the fix turned out to be a quick win.
+Fixing it turned out to be relatively easy.

 Here's the actual section of the audit: